xiulinyang/UD-CHILDES/README.md

      - *Violet_Providence*

-‼️ Note: Part of the corpora were automatically parsed and did not pass the validation test provided by the [UD tools](https://github.com/UniversalDependencies/tools/blob/master/validate.py).
+‼️ Note: Parts of the corpora are automatically parsed and do not pass the validation test provided by the [UD tools](https://github.com/UniversalDependencies/tools/blob/master/validate.py).
 You can get the validator errors by running the following command:

 ```commandline
 git clone https://github.com/UniversalDependencies/tools.git